Link builds between weather extremes and warming

 "It is very likely that several of the unprecedented extremes of the past decade would not have occurred without anthropogenic global warming," said the study.

 The past decade was probably the warmest globally for at least a millennium.
-Last year was the eleventh hottest on record, the World Meteorological Organisation said on Friday.
+Last year was the eleventh hottest on record, the World Meteorological Organization said on Friday.

 Extreme weather events were devastating in their impacts and affected nearly all regions of the globe.